 Hello my darlings!
 In today’s post I am going to tell you how to bleach your hair at home step by step.

 Before continuing, please keep in mind that bleaching is a very delicate process that can damage the hair a lot.
-But if you do it carefully and treat your hair with care, the result can be spectacular.
+But if you do it carefully and treat your hair with care, the result can be fantastic.
 And very low-cost!

 If you don’t read the blog every week, you’ll wonder who I am to talk about hair bleaching.
-Well, it is true that I am not a qualified hairdresser, I admit it.
+Well, I am not a qualified hairdresser, I admit it.
 However, my mom is, and from her I have learned everything I know about hairdressing.
 Specifically all the secrets on how to get beautiful blonde hair at home.
 Whatever finish we want to achieve, and whatever the hair from which we start as a base.

 Since I was a child I have always dreamed of having a long and light blonde hair like Barbie’s.
 And now I have the hair I’ve always wanted.
 But without further ado, which then mess, I will tell you how to make a bleaching at home step by step.